-Naples International Airport is located approximately 6km (3,7mi) outside Naples.
-The airport is fairly good connected to most of Europe, and with one connection you can reach Naples from all over Europe.
+Naples International Airport is located approximately 6km (3,7 mi) outside Naples.
+The airport is fairly well connected to most of Europe, and with one connection you can reach Naples from all over Europe.
 There are not many intercontinental flights to Naples, but with connections in e.g Milan or Rome (or elsewhere in Europe), Naples is easy to reach by plane.

-From Naples airport to the city centre you can get by taxi or by shuttle bus.
+You can get from Naples airport to the city centre by taxi or shuttle bus.
 The bus leaves outside Terminal 1 and stops at Piazza Garibaldi close to the Central Station.
 From here you can walk to Centro Storico or take public transport to your destination.

 How to get around in Naples

 Large parts of Naples are very walkable.
-You can explore the whole Centro Storico by foot, but be aware of heavy (and quick) traffic in some of the narrow streets.
+You can explore the whole Centro Storico on foot, but be aware of heavy (and quick) traffic in some of the narrow streets.

 Naples is served by metro, funiculars, city buses, and suburban and regional trains.
 It’s quick, clean and safe, and much better than taking a taxi that might get stuck in traffic.
 All of the places mentioned in this blog post can be reached either by foot or by public transport.